 If you plan to apply for a tax credit in future years, you should expect a greater burden to prove that you qualify for one.
 Additionally, the new rule on tax credits will make people ineligible if they fail to file a tax return or reconcile any advanced premium tax credits (APTC) from prior years.

 The Trump administration will also loosen the Medical Loss Ratio (MLR) for insurers.
 The MLR is the percentage of revenue that an insurance company spends on claims as compared to its overhead.
 In the past, health insurance providers had to meet a minimum MLR score of 80 percent.
 By lowering the score requirement, the current administration hopes to drive down health insurance costs because it frees more companies to enter the marketplace.
 Under the Final Rule, insurers no longer need to provide written justification for rate increases greater than 10 percent.
 It will jump to 15 percent in 2019.

 Perhaps most importantly for those who rely on the open marketplace for health insurance coverage, insurers still can’t deny applicants with pre-existing health conditions.
-We understand this is a lot of information to take in, so feel free to contact Alliance & Associates at 866.771.4715 with and questions or to speak to an agent.

 “I am happy in today’s world to be able to compliment someone, not everyone enjoys doing what they do as Lisa did.
 I am on disability, was in the insurance field years ago in the 70’s and then went into the medical field and finished as a clinical supervisor.
 I know what I expected of my staff and Lisa exceeded all expectations.
 We just found your site the other night but I can assure you as our needs come up for different things we WILL be calling ALLIANCE.”D. Clair – Florida